VirtualGL/virtualgl/BUILDING-win.md

     cmake-gui {source_directory}

-after initially configuring the build.
+from the build directory after initially configuring the build.
 This will display all variables that are relevant to the VirtualGL-Utils build, their current values, and a help string describing what they do.

 Installing VirtualGL-Utils